iifl-logo

 D. RISK MANAGEMENT

-Your Companys well-established Enterprise Risk Management (ERM) framework has further been enhanced through the process of benchmarking.
-The enhancement brings wider coverage improved processes and enlarged risk categorization which will keep the organization in good state and future ready.
+Your Companys well-established Enterprise Risk Management (ERM) framework in line with COSO ERM principles and the ISO 31000:2018 standard has comprehensive risk categorization which continues to keep the organization in good state and future ready.

-The risk management process encompasses Risk Identification, analysis, evaluation, prioritization, treatment, monitoring and reporting.
-The significant risks identified were tabled to the Risk Management Committee ("RMC") of the Board along with a mitigation plan during the course of the year.
+The risk management process encompassing Risk Identification, analysis, evaluation, prioritization, treatment, monitoring, and reporting remains robust.
+The significant risks identified are tabled to the Risk Management Committee (RMC) of the Board along with the mitigation plan.

 E. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY